hanggrian/kota/README.md

 ```

 #### Resources
-`kota.resources` have consistent APIs in Activity, Fragment, and support Fragment.
+`ResourcesKt` have consistent APIs in Activity, Fragment, and support Fragment.
 Easily obtain any resources with the same syntax across your app.

 ```kotlin